-38. The Council asset renewal allocation of £6.958 million in 2021/22 includes an assumed £5.500 million WG grant for schools capital maintenance, in line with grants received in the prior three financial years.
+38. The Council asset renewal allocation of £6.958 million in 2021/22 includes an assumed £5.500 million WG grant for schools' capital maintenance, in line with grants received in the prior three financial years.
 Full expenditure is anticipated this financial year based on the current programme of roof and boiler replacements, fire precaution works, safeguarding of lobbies and kitchen upgrades.
-An additional £25 million of invest to save funding to address condition, health and safety and additional learning needs within the schools estate was approved in 2018/19, and has yet to be utilised. £10 million of this additional funding will be used this year provided school timetables and internal capacity allow.
+An additional £25 million of invest to save funding to address condition, health and safety and additional learning needs within the schools' estate was approved in 2018/19 and has yet to be utilised. £12 million of this additional funding was allocated for use this year.
+Current projections indicate slippage of £4 million against this budget, with works identified and costed awaiting commencement.